Support for the TCFD recommendations

 Response to climate-related risks and opportunities (scenario analysis)

-Risk type | Category | Risks on TOK business | Time period* | Key initiatives (countermeasures against risks) |
+Risk type | Category | Risks on TOK business | Expected apparent time range* | Key initiatives (countermeasures against risks) |

 ---|---|---|---|---|